LehruAngela/Yummy-Recipes-Python/README.md

 Install the requirements file for all the dependencies of the application

 ```
-pip install -r requirements.txt
+$ pip install -r requirements.txt
 ```

 Run the application

 ```
-python run.py
+$ python run.py
 ```
-Open this linl on your browser to view the application
+Open this link on your browser to view the application

 ```
 http://localhost:5000